AdminTurnedDevOps/AdminTurnedDevOps/README.md

 ### Hi there 👋 I'm [Michael Levan](https://www.michaellevan.net)
-> Engineer, Researcher, and Content Creator
+> Engineer, Trainer, Consultant, And Content Creator

 <div>
  <p>
-Michael Levan is a seasoned engineer and consultant in the Kubernetes space who spends his time working with startups and enterprises around the globe on Kubernetes and cloud-native projects.
-He also performs technical research, creates real-world, project-focused content, and coaches engineers on how to cognitively embark on their engineering journey.
-He is a DevOps pro, HashiCorp Ambassador, AWS Community Builder, and loves helping the tech community by public speaking internationally, blogging, and authoring tech books.
+Michael Levan is a seasoned engineer and consultant in the Kubernetes and Platform Engineering space who spends his time working with startups and enterprises around the globe on Kubernetes consulting, training, and content creation.
+He is a trainer, 4x published author, podcast host, international public speaker, CNCF Ambassador, and was part of the Kubernetes v1.28 and v1.31 Release Team.

-- 🔭 I’m currently working on all things consulting, writing, and content around Kubernetes
+- 🔭 I’m currently working on all things consulting, content, and training around Kubernetes and Platform Engineering.
 - 💬 Ask me about Kubernetes, cloud-native, DevOps, content creation, public speaking, and collaborating with the world!
 - 📫 How to reach me: Twitter: @TheNJDevOpsGuy or email: michael.levan@clouddev.engineering
 - 😄 Home Base: https://www.michaellevan.net/